 The National Land Cover Database (NLCD) provides nationwide data on land cover and land cover change at a 30m resolution with a 16-class legend based on a modified Anderson Level II classification system.
 NLCD 2019 represents the latest evolution of NLCD land cover products focused on providing innovative land cover and land cover change data for the Nation.
 NLCD 2019 offers 8 integrated epochs of land cover for years 2001, 2004, 2006, 2008, 2011, 2013, 2016, and 2019.
 Developed classes in these years are directly derived from percent developed impervious surface and include a descriptor label that identifies the type of each impervious surface pixel.
 The NLCD Land Cover change index combines information from all years of land cover change and provides a simple and comprehensive way to visualize change from all 8 dates of land cover in a single layer.
 The change index was designed to assist NLCD users to understand complex land cover change with a single product.
 NLCD 2019 does not yet contain updated products for Alaska, Hawaii and Puerto Rico.
 (Read More)

-NLCD tree canopy cover is a 30 m raster geospatial dataset that is available for the conterminous United States, coastal Alaska, Hawaii, and Puerto Rico.
-These data contain percent tree canopy estimates, as a continuous variable, for each pixel across all land covers and types and are generated by the United States Forest Service (USFS).
-The USFS derives tree canopy cover from multi-spectral Landsat imagery and other available ground and ancillary information.
-2011 and 2016 Forest canopy products are available for the Continental United States, coastal Alaska, Hawaii, and Puerto Rico.
+NLCD tree canopy cover is a 30 m raster geospatial dataset that is available for the conterminous United States.
+They are generated by the USDA Forest Service.
+These data contain percent tree canopy estimates, as a continuous variable, for each pixel across all land covers and types.
+Tree canopy cover is derived from multi-spectral satellite imagery and other available ground and ancillary information.
+2011 through 2021 Forest canopy products are available for the conterminous United States, and will be available for coastal Alaska, Hawaii, Puerto Rico, and American Virgin Islands in the summer of 2023.
 (Read More)

 RCMAP - Future Projections - 2020s, 2050s, and 2080s